Paleo Schmaleo, What’s in it for Me?

 Soup Nazi or Go with the Flow

 Many people ask if you have to be 100% Paleo to get the benefits.
 The answer is that you should do what works for you.
 Find an eating style that you can sustain.
-For many of us, it means being “partially Paleo”.
+For many of us, this means being “partially Paleo”.
 Becoming more Paleo conscious will make it easier for you to avoid the “bad” stuff and seek out the “good” stuff.
-There are plenty of tasty options out there that qualify as Paleo and most restaurants are happy to make the substitution of rice for salad or to take the bread basket back to the kitchen.
+There are plenty of tasty options out there that qualify as Paleo and most restaurants are happy to make the substitute salad for french fries or to take the bread basket back to the kitchen.